jrochkind/texts/search_compare/article.md

 We decided that a bento-style search was worth serious consideration: leaving catalog search powered by our existing infrastructure, but adding an article search section powered by a yet-to-be-determined third party service.

-Additional details about the reasoning and evidence that led to this direction of pursuit, including local evidence and citations to findings from other peer institutions, can be found in a position paper on the author's blog, at: http://bibwild.wordpress.com/2012/10/02/article-search-improvement-strategy/
+Additional details about the reasoning and evidence that led to this direction of pursuit, including local evidence and citations to findings from other peer institutions, can be found in a position paper on the author's blog [1].

-So the question arose of how to evaluate which third-party service to use to power the integrated 'article search'.
-And with a focus on article search presented in a bento-style interface, we realized that some traditional Abstracting & Indexing services might be worth considering too, in addition to more recently introduced 'discovery' products.
+The question arose as to how to evaluate available third-party services that might be used to power an integrated 'article search' feature.
+Focusing on article search presented in a bento-style interface, we also realized that some traditional Abstracting & Indexing services might also be worth considering, in addition to more recently introduced 'discovery' products.

-Thinking about possible ways to investigate this in an empirical and user-centered manner, I realized that the same capabilities that would allow one to embed an article search in a local applications bento-style interface (essentially, a sufficiently powerful API), would also allow us to create a 'blinded' survey instrument, where we displayed results from two different search and asked the participating users to tell us which they liked better.
-(Only after our study was well underway did we notice that Microsoft is promoting a very similarly designed side-by-side comparison for Bing marketting purposes: http://www.bingiton.com ).
+We wanted to find a way to apply a user-centered empirical investigation to this evaluation.
+I realized that the same capabilities that would allow one to embed an article search in a local applications bento-style interface (essentially, a sufficiently powerful API), would also allow us to create a 'blinded' survey instrument, where we displayed results from two different search and asked the participating users to tell us which they liked better.[2]

-We decided to pursue this idea of an empirical study of user preferences in this manner.
-An additional benefit of this approach is that the implementation of the blinded survey instrument required the developer to use the same techniques that would be used in implementing 'bento style' search.
-This allowed developer review of the quality and capabilities of the various product APIs, and served as a 'proof of concept' of the 'bento style' approach with each product.
-These benefits were very significant in our choice to proceed with the research along these lines, in addition to actual research results.
+We decided to pursue this idea utilizing a ‘blinded’ survey instrument to evaluate the users perception of results from different services.
+An additional benefit of this approach is that the implementation of the blinded survey instrument required a developer to use the same techniques that would be used in implementing the potential final product.
+Therefore, this approach allowed for review of the quality and capabilities of the various product APIs, and also served as a 'proof of concept' of the 'bento style' approach with each product, developing some software building blocks that could be re-used for implementation of a final product.
+These advantages helped motivate our course of action.

-Furthermore, a significant portion of the software code used to implement the research instrument can be re-used for implementation of an eventual 'bento style' interface, if we decide to proceed.
+Others before us have done article search or discovery comparisons where users were given pre-selected research questions, and/or results were evaluated for quality by librarians [3].
+We wanted to try instead letting the users bring their own research questions and queries, and evaluate for themselves which tool they preferred.
+We thought this might allow us to find out the actual preferences of users for their actual needs (something we were interested in), without having to figure out for ourselves if we had the right 'typical' research questions, or if we evaluated results the same way our patrons did.
+This was our goal and motivation, we'll see there is somewhat mixed evidence as to whether we succeeded.

 ## Products included in Study

-In order to be included in our blinded study, a product needed to have a sufficient API to be used that way -- essentially the same API features it would need to be used in 'bento style' implementation.
+In order to be included in our blinded study, a product needed to have a sufficient API for the blinded instrument, which are also essentially the same features as a 'bento style' implementation.

-Also, while we decided, for purposes of the study instrument, not to include links from articles to full text -- for ultimate inclusion in a 'bento style' interface, we need a way to link to full text and to our link resolver.
-While some API's provide their own full text links, we also require the API response to have sufficient metadata to create an OpenURL for integrating with our existing infrastructure.
+While we decided for purposes of the study instrument not to include links from articles to full text, a production implementation would need a way to link to full text and/or to a local link resolver.
+We decided to only include services in our evaluation that could support such linking.

-Products included:
+Products included in evaluation:

 * **EBSCO Discovery Service** (evaluation access)